Think your baby might be about to cut his first tooth?

 The chewing helps to relieve the pain and the cold numbs the sore gums.

 There are plenty of painkilling and numbing products on the market.
-Speak to your pharmacist to find out which products are suitable for your baby.
+Speak to your child’s pediatrician to find out which products are suitable for your baby.

-You can buy teething gels like this top-rated teething gel from Wink.
+Gently rubbing teething gels on your baby’s gums might also offer some relief.
+Check this top-rated teething gel from Wink.

-You might be familiar with Bonjela, but it’s essential to know that adult gel isn’t safe for baby and children.
+You might be familiar with Bonjela, but it’s essential to know that adult gel isn’t safe for children.

 Numbing products can also numb your baby’s tongue and make breastfeeding difficult.
 They can also numb your nipple by transferral.